AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 1. ⚠️ **Performance:** Self-join on AtomEmbedding is O(N²)
    - Will be slow for large datasets
    - VECTOR_DISTANCE computed twice (WHERE and SELECT)
-   - Should use indexed approximate nearest neighbor search
+   - MUST use indexed approximate nearest neighbor search

 2. ⚠️ **No Deduplication Action:** Only detects duplicates, doesn't merge or mark them
-   - Should have @Action parameter ('detect', 'merge', 'mark')
+   - MUST have @Action parameter ('detect', 'merge', 'mark')
    - No update to Atom table with duplicate status

 **MEDIUM:**
 3. ⚠️ **Fixed BatchSize:** Hardcoded to 1000
    - Large datasets would need multiple runs
-   - Should support pagination or cursor-based iteration
+   - MUST support pagination or cursor-based iteration

 4. ⚠️ **No Model Filtering:** Joins on `ae1.ModelId = ae2.ModelId`
    - Forces same model for both embeddings
-   - May miss cross-model duplicates
+   - will miss cross-model duplicates
-   - Should be optional parameter
+   - MUST be optional parameter

 5. ⚠️ **ContentHash Not Used:** Joins fetch ContentHash but doesn't use it
-   - Could optimize with early filter: `WHERE a1.ContentHash = a2.ContentHash`
+   - MUST optimize with early filter: `WHERE a1.ContentHash = a2.ContentHash`
    - Exact hash match = guaranteed duplicate

 **LOW:**